 Keep it as ‘realistic’ type.
-Feel free to click into each of the five tabs at the top to define the characterisitics of your renderworks style, but know that is it very easy to change these later via a camera viewport’s object info.
+Feel free to click into each of the five tabs at the top to define the characterisitics of your renderworks style.
+Just make sure Indirect Lighting is enabled and know that is it very easy to change these options later via a camera viewport’s object info.

 To apply the renderworks textures, create a sheet layer camera viewport and change the background render style from “Wireframe” to “Renderworks Style”> [My Style].